The-Balance-FFXIV/balance-static/content/encounters/p4s-p2.md

 Hesperos will shoot three unmarked conal AoEs at the closest three players, dealing light damage and inflicting a Magic Vulnerability Up debuff.

+**Fleeting Impulse**

+Hesperos turns to each player in order and does an AoE around them, dealing moderate magic damage and inflicting a Magic Vulnerability Up debuff.

 **Hell's Sting**

 Hesperos will shoot marked conal AoEs.
 After this ability is cast, he will shoot unmarked conal AoEs into the areas he did not before.
 Move into the marked conal AoEs to dodge.
 Getting hit will deal moderate damage and inflict a ~42% damage down debuff.